circleci/circleci-docs/jekyll/_cci2/hello-world-windows.md

 A windows executor will have 4 vCPUs and 15GB of ram.
 Currently, there are no I/O optimizations.

 On the Windows executor, _Git_, the package manager _Chocolatey_, and _7zip_ will be installed.
-Powersell is the default shell (Bash and Command are available to be manually selected).
+Powershell is the default shell (Bash and Command are available to be manually selected).
 Other dependencies may be installed later on.

 **Limitations**